Decentralized Indoor Localization Based on A Sparse Gaussian Process with Reduced-Dimensional Inputs for Real-Time Sensing and Training on IoT Devices: Experimental Results

 where $\alpha$ is the scale mixture parameter and $l$ is the length-scale~\cite{GPML}, whose values are set to 2 and 10, respectively.
 Note that we can use different kernels with different parameter values for target floors to optimize the localization performance in actual deployment because the performance of GP/SGP-RI models highly depends on the choice of kernels and their parameter values.

 For comparative analyses, we also consider reference models during the experiments.
-For NN-based models, we choose simplified CNN and DNN models tailored for classification, The structure and parameters of DNN and CNN received inspiration from~\cite{DNN} and~\cite{CNNLoc}.
+For NN-based models, we choose simplified CNN and DNN models tailored for classification.
+The structure and parameters of DNN and CNN received inspiration from~\cite{DNN} and~\cite{CNNLoc}.
 Both use Stacked Auto Encoder (SAE) and use, as activation functions, Exponential Linear Unit (ELU) and Rectified Linear Unit (ReLU), respectively.
-The DNN includes 4 layers for classification (CLS) and the CNN uses Convolution for 1D (Conv1D), the network architectures are summarized in Tables~\ref{tab:dnn_structure} and~\ref{tab:cnn_structure}; simple adjustments were also made to take into account database differences.
-As for conventional algorithms, we consider $k$-Nearest Neighbors ($k$-NN) and Random Forests (RF)~\cite{geurts06:_extrem} for regression, where the number of neighbors for $k$-NN and the number of decision trees are set to 20 and 100, respectively.
+The DNN includes 4 layers for classification (CLS), the CNN uses Convolution for 1D (Conv1D), and the network architectures are summarized in Tables~\ref{tab:dnn_structure} and~\ref{tab:cnn_structure}; simple adjustments were also made to take into account database differences.
+As for conventional algorithms, we consider $k$-Nearest Neighbors ($k$-NN) and Random Forests (RFs)~\cite{geurts06:_extrem} for regression, where the number of neighbors for $k$-NN and the number of decision trees are set to 20 and 100, respectively.
+In addition, we include the Microsoft EdgeML Bonsai~\cite{kumar2017resource} as a compact lightweight baseline for edge-oriented deployment, which is based on a single, shallow sparse tree.